IsfarAkshar/mnist-digit-generator_2/README.md

 # 🧠 MNIST Digit Generator (DCGAN)

-This project trains a Deep Convolutional GAN (DCGAN) on the MNIST dataset to generate realistic handwritten digits.
+This project trains a Deep Convolutional GAN (DCGAN) on the MNIST dataset to generate realistic handwritten digits 5 times.
+The webpage is published and you can check it out here https://mnist-digit-generator2-fxfpjhvvgceejz2f7jcrsk.streamlit.app/

 ---